+Please note: This information is a guide only has been provided with the disclaimer that clauses, interpretations, and meanings may change at any time.
+This document is intended to be read in conjunction with the full Award.
+Irrigation Australia or MPAQ does not take any legal liability for errors, omissions or loss or damage suffered by anyone relying on this document.
+The responsibility of compliance remains with the employer.
-A part-time employee is engaged to work for fewer than 38 ordinary hours per week and whose hours of work are reasonably predictable.

-A part-time employee can be weekly hire or daily hire (for plumbing and mechanical services only)

-Some specific provisions for part-time employees include:

-- any role in Schedule A-Classification Definitions, can be engaged parttime. - the Award applies in the same manner to part-time employees, except where it is specifically stated otherwise - a part-time employee is entitled to annual leave and personal/carer's leave on a proportionate basis - Before commencing a period of part-time employment, the employee and the employer will agree in writing: - That the employee may work part-time - the number of hours to be worked on each particular day of the week (the guaranteed hours); and - the times at which the employee will start, and finish work each particular day; and - o when meal breaks may be taken and their duration - PLEASE NOTE the agreement may be changed on a temporary or ongoing basis, provided it is mutually agreed to and in writing and the hours cannot result in the employee working 38 or more ordinary hours per week - For any time worked in excess of the part-time employees guaranteed hours, the part-time employee must be paid at the overtime rate specified within the Award.
+Part-time Employee A part-time employee is engaged to work for fewer than 38 ordinary hours per week and whose hours of work are reasonably predictable.
+A part-time employee can be weekly hire or daily hire (for plumbing and mechanical services only) Some specific provisions for part-time employees include: A part-time employee is entitled to annual leave and personal/carer's leave on a proportionate basis Before commencing a period of part-time employment, the employee and the employer will agree in writing: that the employee may work part-time that the employee may work part-time the number of hours to be worked on each particular day of the week (the guaranteed hours); and the times at which the employee will start, and finish work each particular day; and the classification applying to the work to be performed; and upon the period of part-time employee working 38 or more ordinary hours per week For any time worked in excess of the part-time employees guaranteed hours, the part-time employee must be paid at the overtime rate specified within the Award.
 Refer to the Award for changes of regular pattern or work by the employer and review of guaranteed hours.
+Casual Employee A casual employee must work less than an average of 38 ordinary hours or 5 days per week over any 2 successive weeks.
+In addition to the hourly minimum rate for a weekly hire employee appropriate for the type of work, a casual employee must be paid an additional 25% of the hourly minimum rate.
+This is paid instead of public holidays, paid leave, notice of termination and redundancy entitlements prescribed for other employees in this award.
+The minimum payment is for 3 hours of employment.
+A casual is entitled to overtime rates when they work overtime.
+An employer engaging a casual employee, must adhere to the casual definition contained within Fair Work Act 2009 s15A and comply with the provisions of the Plumbing and Fire Sprinklers Award 2020.
+Offers and requests for casual conversion are in accordance with the NE